manasakani/manasakani.github.io/_portfolio/portfolio-10.md

 date: 2025-01-01
 ---

 I'm doing my PhD at the Computational Nanoelectronics group at ETH Zurich, advised by Prof. Mathieu Luisier.
 The group operates across several fields, from computational chemistry to high performance computing.
-I'm lucky to have been able to learn from top researchers in each of these fields during my time here.
+I'm lucky to have been able to learn from senior researchers in each of these fields during my time here.